Facilities & equipment

-The Fine Arts Department consists of 10 studios, each specifically designed for the needs of our course curriculum and for safe and accessible student use.
+The Fine Arts program consists of 10 studios, each specifically designed for the needs of our course curriculum and for safe and accessible student use.

 Drawing I Studio